We are now in the highest COVID-19 alert level and we know there is a material risk of some NHS services being overwhelmed.

 The extra demand on the NHS is real

-Fuelled by the new and more virulent strain of the virus, there are many more patients with COVID-19 in need of a hospital bed now (16,059 as of 23 February) than there were at the April 2020 peak (21,684 on 12 April).
-A significant number of these patients require mechanical ventilation to help them breathe (2,118 as of 24 February).
+There are 8,977 (as at 10 March) patients with COVID-19 in need of a hospital bed now, which is around the same number recorded a week before the second lockdown in October.
+A significant number of these patients require mechanical ventilation to help them breathe (1,237 as at 10 March).
 The pressure is being felt right across the health system in other key services beyond hospitals, including ambulances, community services and mental health providers.

 This is unlike any ‘normal’ winter pressures